carbon-language/carbon-lang/docs/design/values.md

 ## R-values or _readonly_ values

-A readonly value cannot be mutated, cannot have its address taken, and may not have storage at all or a stable address of storage.
+An R-value cannot be mutated, cannot have its address taken, and may not have storage at all or a stable address of storage.
 They model abstract values like function input parameters and constants.

-R-values have the semantic restrictions of being "readonly" and behavior equivalent between a copy and direct access.
-A core goal is to enable the implementation to freely create copies of values when useful for representing them as R-values without changing the meaning of a valid Carbon program.
-This allows R-values to be effectively passed in registers and otherwise effectively model abstract values efficiently in ways that are difficult with C++ and its closest approximation of `const &`.
-The consequence of this goal is that it is required for programs to have equivalent behavior with or without a copy being made when forming an R-value.
-Coming from C++, the best mental model is that of a `const &` that can _also_ be passed in registers when profitable.

-R-values can be formed in two ways -- a literal expression like `42`, or by converting an L-value to an R-value.
+They can be formed in two ways -- a literal expression like `42`, or by converting an L-value to an R-value.

+A core goal of R-values is to provide a single model that can get both the efficiency of passing by value when working with small types such as those that fit into a machine register, but also the efficiency of minimal copies when working with types where a copy would require extra allocations or other costly resources.
+This directly helps programmers by providing a simpler model to select the mechanism of passing function inputs.
+But it is also important to enable generic code that needs a single type model that will have generically good performance.

+To achieve this goal, a Carbon program must in general behave equivalently with R-values that are implemented as a _reference_ to the original object or as either a _copy_ or _move_ if that would be valid for the type.
+However, using a copy or a move is purely optional and an optimization.
+R-values support uncopyable and unmovable types.

+**Experimental:** We currently make an additional requirement that helps ensure this equivalence will be true and allows us to detect the most risky cases where it would not be true: we require that once an R-value is formed, any original object must not be mutated prior to the last read from that R-value.
+We consider this restriction experimental as we may want to strengthen or weaken it based on our experience with Carbon code using these constructs, and especially interoperating with C++.

+We expect even with these restrictions to make R-values in Carbon useful in roughly the same places as `const &`s in C++, but with added efficiency in the case where the values can usefully be kept in machine registers.
+We also specifically encourage a mental model of a `const &` with extra efficiency.

+### Comparison to C++ parameters

+While these are called _R-values_ in Carbon and sometimes shortened to just "values", they are not related to "by-value" parameters as they exist in C++.
+C++ by-value parameters are semantically defined to create a new local copy of the argument, although it may move into this copy.

+Carbon's values are much closer to a `const &` in C++ with extra restrictions such as allowing copies under "as-if" in limited cases and preventing taking the address.
+Combined, these allow implementation strategies such as in-register parameters.

+### Representation and type-based modeling

 The representation of an R-value binding is especially important because it forms the calling convention used for the vast majority of function parameters -- function inputs.
-As a consequence, both the representation and the actual conversion of L-values to R-values is something Carbon both optimizes by default and allows types to directly control in order to have a more efficient model.
+Given this importance, it's important that it is predictable and customizable by the value's type.
+Similarly, while Carbon code must be correct with either a copy or a reference-based implementation, we want which implementation strategy is used to be a predictable and customizable property of the type of a value.
+To achieve both of these, Carbon models forming R-values as a conversion to a representation type that is specified with an [interface]().
+The default implementation of this interface works to choose a good default based on the size and complexity of a given type, and it can be further customized by types as needed.
+For example, types with dedicated and optimized "view" representations can immediately use this to back any R-value, and it will even be used in generic code.

 ### R-value customization